Are you considering retiring to Costa Rica – the best trendy getaway?

 • Able to claim spouse and dependents 24 years of age and under;

 • You can own a company and receive dividends.

 5. Application Form and Cover Letter (we will complete this for you);

 6. Fingerprints (we can assist you with this);

 7. Consular Registration (we will do it for you );

 * – All the documents should be apostilled in your country of origin (if your home country is not part of the Apostille Convention, the documents should be authenticated or legalized in the Embassy of Costa Rica in your country of origin).

-Apart from our service fees, please keep in mind that there will be Government Fees and expenses (such as translations into Spanish, Change of Status fee, Application fee, Local Fingerprints Appointment fee, ID card – DIMEX, Guarantee Deposit, Caja Registration).
+Apart from our service fees, please keep in mind that there will be Government Fees and some additional expenses (such as translations into Spanish, Immigration Appointment, Local Fingerprints Appointment, ID card – DIMEX, Guarantee Deposit (refundable), Caja Registration).

 For the details, click HERE

 TIME EXTENSION FOR SUBMITTING DOCUMENTS